sejerpz/goodmood/README.md

 # GoodMood

-GoodMood is a National Geographics Picture Of The Day Desktop background changer written in C# for Windows.
+GoodMood is a National Geographics "Photo Of The Day" Desktop background manager written in C# for Windows.